7:40 - 8:31 AM | Probate Law

 Drey Cooley is a partner at Shook, Hardy & Bacon L.L.P. in St. Louis, Missouri.
 He is a trial and appellate attorney, primarily representing large companies in the defense of environmental and product liability matters.
 He also litigates complex business, fiduciary, insurance and intellectual property disputes.

-Upon graduating from Missouri State, Erin attended the University of Missouri-Kansas City School of Law and earned her Juris Doctorate in 2010.
-While at the UMKC Law School, Erin received the school’s International, Comparative, and Foreign Law Area of Emphasis after successfully completing courses in International and EU Law at the University of Vienna, Austria, Comenius University in Bratislava, Slovakia, and Corvinus Egyetem in Budapest, Hungary.
-While at UMKC, Erin participated in the Law School's Guardian ad Litem clinic, representing children in domestic violence dockets in the 16th Judicial Circuit.
+Erin attended the University of Missouri-Kansas City School of Law and earned her Juris Doctorate in 2010.
+While at the UMKC Law School, Erin received the school’s International, Comparative, and Foreign Law Area of Emphasis after successfully completing courses in International and EU Law at the University of Vienna.
+While at UMKC, Erin participated in the Law School's Guardian ad Litem clinic, representing children in domestic violence dockets in the 16th Judicial Circuit leading her to family law.

 Probate Commissioner Amy B. DeGraeve was appointed to the bench on October 29, 2021, by the judges of the 16th Circuit Court.